maxim2266/smap/README.md

 `smap* smap_clear(smap* const map, void (*free_value)(void*))`<br>
 Releases resources allocated for the map.
 The map object itself is reset to empty state and can be reused.
-The `free_value()` callback function (if not NULL) is called once per each value in the map and is expected to deallocate resources associated with the value, if any.
-The return value is a copy of the first parameter, just to simplify deallocation when the map itself is on the heap:
+The `free_value` callback function (if not NULL) is called once per each value in the map and is expected to deallocate resources associated with the value.
+The return value is a copy of the first parameter, only to simplify deallocation when the map itself is on the heap, like `free(smap_clear(&map, free))`.
+The function _must_ always be called at the end of `smap` object lifetime.
-`free(smap_clear(map, free))`

 `int smap_resize(smap* const map, size_t n)`<br>
 Resizes the map to accommodate for the given number of keys, or the number of keys currently in